Skip to Content

 What Does Tanghulu Taste Like?

 Tanghulu tastes a bit like a jolly rancher.
-It's fruity with a delicious sugar crunch.
-It has a similar texture to hard fruit candies.
+It's fruity with a delicious sugar crunch, similar to the texture of hard fruit candies.

 This tanghulu adds a candy coating to whatever fruit you would like (we recommend strawberries) and adds a sweet crunch to it.
 It's a delicious treat that's fun to eat!

-You may have seen this candied fruit snack on TikTok, where it's gotten wildly popular - mostly due to the fact that it has a super satisfying crunch when you bite down on it.
+You may have seen this candied fruit snack on TikTok, where it's become wildly popular.
+This is mostly due to its super satisfying crunch when you bite into it.

 It's a really fun recipe to make and fun to serve to friends and family, who will all enjoy the crunchy sweetness!